-Crisis intervention needs for the eligible person that can be met through state plan, including EPSDT crisis services for eligible persons under age 21, as applicable, shall first be accessed and utilized, in accordance with the requirement that state plan services must be utilized before waiver services can be provided.
+Crisis intervention needs for the eligible person that can be met through state plan, including EPSDT crisis services, as applicable, shall first be accessed and utilized, in accordance with the requirement that state plan services must be exhausted before waiver services can be provided.
 Waiver crisis intervention shall be provided above and beyond any state plan, including EPSDT crisis service that can meet the individual's need.